-Note that~$\lambda$ is well-defined as all seminorms over finite-dimensional spaces are continuous~\cite{Goldberg2017SeminormContinuous}.
+Then for each infinite sequence of matrices~$M_1,M_2,\dots$ in~$\mathcal{C}$, the matrix product~$M_i M_{i-1} \cdots M_1$ converges as~$i \to \infty$ to a rank one matrix of the form~$\mathbf{1}c$ as fast as~$\lambda^i$ converges to zero. \end{theorem} Note that~$\lambda$ is well-defined as all seminorms over finite-dimensional spaces are continuous~\cite{Goldberg2017SeminormContinuous}.
 Also note that while it is obvious that the seminorm of the matrix product converges to zero, this alone does not imply that the matrix product converges to any finite limit.